FlakM/blog/content/posts/rust_interview_questions.md

 ## Formal knowledge of the domain

-Those questions are sometimes domain specific (FFI is not used by every project nor is unsafe rust) but the knowledge and ability to describe the background is very important.
+Those questions are sometimes domain-specific (FFI is not used by every project nor is unsafe rust) but the knowledge and ability to describe the background is very important.